yapma/design-patterns/README.md

 ### Builder
 Builder is a creational design pattern that lets you construct complex objects step by step.
 The pattern allows you to produce different types and representations of an object using the same construction code.

+### Factory
+The factory design pattern is used when we have a superclass with multiple sub-classes and based on input, we need to return one of the sub-class.
+This pattern takes out the responsibility of the instantiation of a class from the client program to the factory class.

 ## Structural
 Structural design patterns are those that simplify the design of large object structures by identifying relationships between them.
 They describe common ways of composing classes and objects so that they become repeatable as solutions.